Effectively safeguarding electrical generators.

 Supplied in a wide range of configurations, Metrosil excitation protection units provide excellent protection for low and high discharge currents.
 Depending on the discharge system configuration, Metrosil assemblies may be switched-in or permanently connected across the electrical supply:

-- Low discharge currents (600 amps) – Metrosil varistors can be connected directly across the supply at all times.
+- Permanently connected protection – Metrosil varistors can be connected directly across the supply at all times.
 The discs possess a high degree of non-linearity, to prevent excess conduction at operating voltages, while being able to clamp transients to a prescribed voltage

-- Large discharge currents (>600 amps) – Metrosil varistors are not connected across the electrical supply under normal operating conditions.
+- Switched in protection – Metrosil varistors are not connected across the electrical supply under normal operating conditions.
 In larger static exciter discharge units, it is common to switch in the exciter discharge system at the same time as switching out the supply voltage.
-For these applications, varistors can have higher current ratings, higher beta values and a lower degree of non-linearity

 The design of a Metrosil unit for an exciter discharge application depends on the following parameters: